Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: There's two places in his book where you can look at that.

 A: Yeah, look under food modalities, I mean health modalities, under baths.
-He talks about it there.
+It talks about it there.
 But the best thing is to get a hot tub because it's a straight temperature.
 So, there's no up and down with it.
 And that really works much faster.

 Q: You can't get that unless you have to have it someplace to build it.

 A: Yes, you do.

-Q: If you have a partner, not possible.
+If you have a partner, not possible.

 Q: So, in terms of what Jan just said, she had some recovery, and then she stopped eating fish, and she said...
 She lost some of her apparent recovery.
 And why would she lose the recovery?